Bayesian Optimization for General Reaction Conditions: Supporting Information

-Augmentation increases the number of different alcohols from 37 to 54 (see \cref{fig:Deoxyfluorination_reaction_augmented}).
+The expanded deoxyfluorination dataset consists of 54 different alcohols, up from 37 in the originally published dataset (see \cref{fig:Deoxyfluorination_reaction_augmented}).
 Combined with the 20 reported reaction condition combinations, the augmented dataset consists of 1080 reactions, for which the yield is reported.

-Augmentation decreased the average yield from $40.4\%$ to $28.9\%$, whereas the maximum yield remained the same at $100.6\%$ (see \cref{fig:Deoxyfluorination_EDA_augmented}).
-The yield larger than $100\%$ is contained in the originally published dataset.
-The average of the average yield of each condition is decreased from $40.4\%$ to $28.9\%$, and the maximum of the average yield of each condition is also decreased from $57.2\%$ to $43.8\%$ (see \cref{fig:Deoxyfluorination_EDA_augmented}).
-The fluoride-base combination with the highest average yield is unaffected by augmentation and shown in \cref{fig:Deoxyfluorination_EDA_augmented}.
+Expansion decreased the average yield from $0.404$ to $0.289$, whereas the maximum yield remained the same at $1.006$ (see \cref{fig:Deoxyfluorination_EDA_augmented}).
+The yield larger than $1.00$ is contained in the originally published dataset.
+The average \gls{mean} yield of each condition is decreased from $0.404$ to $0.289$, and the maximum \gls{mean} yield of each condition is also decreased from $0.572$ to $0.438$ (see \cref{fig:Deoxyfluorination_EDA_augmented}).
+The fluoride-base combination with the highest \gls{mean} yield is unaffected by expansion and shown in \cref{fig:Deoxyfluorination_EDA_augmented}.

-With respect to the threshold aggregation function, the chosen threshold was $90\%$.
+With respect to the \gls{threshold} generality metric, the chosen threshold was $0.90$.
 The average number of substrates with a yield above this threshold are $1.400$, while the maximum number of substrates is $5$ (\cref{fig:Deoxyfluorination_EDA_frac_augmented}).
-The fluoride-base combination with the highest number of substrates with a yield above the threshold is also unaffected by augmentation and shown in \cref{fig:Deoxyfluorination_EDA_frac_augmented}.
+The fluoride-base combination with the highest number of substrates with a yield above the threshold is also unaffected by expansion and shown in \cref{fig:Deoxyfluorination_EDA_frac_augmented}.